Introduction to professional caregiving

 1. Care planning and home management

-It can be challenging to gauge how much commitment caregiving entails.
-It really depends on the person receiving the care.
-Creating a care plan to detail how the various tasks involved will be managed is an excellent technique to ensure sufficient coverage for all needs.
+It can be challenging to gauge how much commitment caregiving entails, as it really depends on the person receiving the care.
+Creating a care plan to detail how the various tasks involved will be managed is a smart technique to ensure sufficient coverage for all needs.
 A care plan should include input from a medical team, family members, and all service providers.
-A basic resource, time, and financial budget can be created from this to set adequate care expectations.

 2. Medical assistance